Rust-GCC/gccrs/gcc/config/riscv/vector.md

 ;; vx instructions patterns.
 ;; Note: Unlike vv patterns, we should split them since they are variant.
-;; For vsll.vx/vsra.vx/vsrl.vx the scalar mode should be Pmode wheras the ;; scalar mode is inner mode of the RVV mode for other vx patterns.
+;; For vsll.vx/vsra.vx/vsrl.vx the scalar mode should be Pmode whereas the ;; scalar mode is inner mode of the RVV mode for other vx patterns.
 (define_insn "@pred_<optab><mode>_scalar"
   [(set (match_operand:V_VLSI 0 "register_operand"           "=vd,vd, vr, vr,vd,vd, vr, vr")